linglingec/FSE-Project-Team1/README.md

 .github/workflows provides a deployment system that automatically runs the tests after pushing the changes into the repository.

 # 1 Installation
-You can use our programm either on your computer (follow the guide 1.1) or on a docker image (follow the guide 1.2)
+You can use our program either on your computer (follow the guide 1.1) or on a docker image (follow the guide 1.2)

 ## 1.1 Installation on your computer